-I have been working in private practise in North London for a decade now.
+I have been working in private practise in North London for over a decade now.
 I will provide a safe and confidential space in which you can explore your most intimate thoughts, feelings, anxieties, memories and dreams, helping you to find positive ways to move forwards in your life, and ultimately achieve happiness, success and a stronger sense of self, whilst conquering deeply rooted negative patterns.

 I work with individuals and together we decide on the frequency of sessions.
 I normally work on an open-ended basis.